 The official definition, from two of the leading EI researchers, is shown on the slide.

-There is now almost 30 years of science documenting how emotions are critical to success in just about every endeavor.
+There is now over 30 years of science documenting how emotions are critical to success in just about every endeavor.

 Emotional Intelligence is important to you as a leader.